-The juice created from the stomping is not used to make wine, rather it is put back into their vineyards as compost.
-Each guest receives a souvenir glass and a glass of wine to enjoy before or after or perhaps during the stomp.
-Once your feet are covered in grape juice you clear off the skins and then step onto the back of a white t shirt, effectively leaving a perfect outline (and memory) of your time stomping grapes in the Napa Valley.
-The t-shirts are then allowed to dry (10-15 mins if its sunny outside).
+The juice created from the stomping was not used to make wine, rather it was put back into their vineyards as compost.
+Each guest received a souvenir glass and a glass of wine to enjoy before or after or perhaps during the stomp.
+Once your feet were covered in grape juice you would clear off the skins and then step onto the back of a white t shirt, effectively leaving a perfect outline (and memory) of your time stomping grapes in Napa Valley.
+The t-shirts were then allowed to dry (10-15 mins if it’s sunny outside).

 ROOTS OF PEACE

 Grgich has worked for many years with Roots of Peace, an organization dedicated to removing landmines from war affected countries including his native Croatia.
-The Roots of Peace Fountain is located at the entrance to the winery.
+The Roots of Peace Fountain was located at the entrance to the winery (since removed in 2019).
 On the 7th anniversary of 9/11, Mike and Roots of Peace founder Heidi Kuhn placed the first coins in this fountain.
-From then on, all useable coins tossed into the waters are collected and donated to Roots of Peace (their primary focus is to turn minefields into vineyards and or make the land once more productive).
+From then on, all usable coins tossed into the waters are collected and donated to Roots of Peace (their primary focus is to turn minefields into vineyards and or make the land once more productive).